anthonyjgatti/bash_utils/README.md

+# Bash Utilities

-Some utilites I wrote to help myself with bash.
+Some utilities I wrote to help myself with bash.

-I like to create symbolic links to this scripts in /usr/bin
+I like to create symbolic links to scripts in /usr/bin

 ```
 ln -s /path/linked/to /path/linked/from